 Township Supervisor Patrick Murphy said his board has now asked [contracted township attorney Keri-Lyn] Krafthefer to attend each township meeting.
 He said officials are being “picked on” and must consult an attorney before taking any action.

 City of DeKalb administrations also depend on lawyers to guide their every move at meetings and to keep the public out of their beeswax, but you don’t hear them crying about it!
-Read the rest of this entry
+Continue reading Call the Wa-a-a-mbulance for Belvidere Township

 Boone County Watchdog has published a proposed ordinance addressing registration of landlords of residential rentals in Belvidere.